For-code-only123/BENN-for-Bivariate-Causal-Discovery/README.md

 # A-Unified-BENN-Framework-for-Bivariate-Causal-Discovery-with-Continuous-Discrete-and-Mixed-Variables

-Here is the complete English version in Markdown format.
-You can copy and paste this directly into your `README.md` file.

----

 ## 🚀 Running Real-World Experiments

 To reproduce our experiments on real-world datasets, please refer to the following instructions regarding data preprocessing, dataset-specific rules, and environment configuration.
 The main execution script is `real-experiments.py`.